Kacperczyk/My-python-function/README.md

 3.Function will read columns and user next choose between these column

 4.Choosen column and lines from csv file will be read in python

+5.Chossen lines could be saved in new csv file